 Your goals should not be some abstract thought that you forget when you run into some life distractions.
 Your goals should be in front of you so that you can visually see what you want to accomplish and motivate yourself to take steps to reach it.
 You are not limited to keeping your goal written on a piece of paper.
 You can show your goal in terms of a photo of the place you would like to travel or keychain with the dog you hope to raise.
 As long as your goals are in front of you, you will be motivated to meet them.

 5. What Legacy Are You Leaving Behind With Your Goals?

 I had the privilege of being on a conference call with a woman that shared a story about her dad and his long battle with cancer.
 He was in his last days when he looked his daughter in the eyes and asked “Did I leave you with the right legacy behind?
 Did I remind you that you were loved and cared for?”

-My name is Scott Epp and I am a Certified Professional Coach.
+My name is Scott Epp, and I am a Certified Professional Coach.
 My coaching vision is to support, guide and encourage people to find and action their potential and possibilities.
-Coaching is a process of identifying client’s goals and helping them achieve them in an effective way.
-If you are interested in taking your next step towards achieving your goals and living the life you desire then I invite you take me up on my complimentary session and connect with me by clicking here!
+Coaching is a process of identifying a client’s goals and helping them achieve them in an effective way.
+If you are interested in taking your next step towards achieving your goals and living the life you desire, then I invite you to take me up on my complimentary session and connect with me by clicking here!

 Using these five goal setting tips, write down one or two goals and filter them through everything you have learned in this column.
 Set smaller goals, make sure you can answer questions of “Why,” define your expectation and make sure that your goals will help you become the person you wish to be.